NoBrainerORM/nobrainer.io/docs/associations.md

 * `instance.targets` returns the criteria `Target.where(foreign_key => owner.id)`,
   which is cached.
 This means that you will always get the same instance of criteria on a given instance, which will cache enumerated documents.
+  When a custom `:scope` is defined, the custom scope is evaluated in the context of `Target` and added to the criteria.
+Note that using `unscoped` has no effect on the custom scope.

 `has_many` associations leverage the cache, illustrated with the following example.
 You can read more about the caching behavior in the [caching